jaredpar/complog/README.md

 From there the following commands are available:

 - `create`: create a compilerlog file from an existing binary log
+- `diagnostics`: print diagnostics from the specified compilations
 - `print`: print the summary of a compilerlog on the command line

 ## Info